Amr-HAlahla/CRYPTO_ENCS4320_ASSIGNEMNT2/README.md

 2. Import necessary functions or execute code directly.
 3. Follow prompts to input key and choose encryption mode.
 4. View encrypted and decrypted data as per chosen mode.

+## Running the Code in CMD

+To use the TEA encryption and decryption code in the command prompt (CMD), follow these steps:

+1. Open the command prompt (CMD) on your computer.

+2. Navigate to the directory containing the Python script using the `cd` command followed by the path to the directory.

+3. Run the Python script by typing `python ENC_DEc.py` and press Enter.

+4. Follow the prompts displayed in the command prompt to enter the key (4 hexadecimal values separated by spaces), IV (an integer between 0 and 8), and choose whether to encrypt text or an image (T for text, I for image).

+5. If encrypting text, enter the text when prompted.
+The encrypted and decrypted results will be displayed for both ECB and CBC modes.

+6. If encrypting an image, enter the path of the image file when prompted.
+The encrypted and decrypted images will be saved as 'encrypted_ecb.bmp', 'decrypted_ecb.bmp', 'encrypted_cbc.bmp', and 'decrypted_cbc.bmp' in the same directory as the script.

+7. After completing encryption or decryption, you'll be asked if you want to end the program (Y/N).
+Enter Y to exit the program or N to continue using it.

+8. You're done!
+You've successfully used the TEA encryption and decryption code in the command prompt.